 The Feds warning proved 100% correct.
 Even with the Republican tax cuts acting as a stimulus, the annual gross domestic product (GDP) growth rate was only 2.9 percent in 2018, then fell to 2.2 percent in 2019.
 Hardly a bonanza.

-Obviously, a tax cut means that less money is being collected by the federal government, but supply-side Republicans believe that this tangible loss is more than compensated for by the level of economic growth that the tax cuts will surely bring.
+Obviously, a tax cut means that less money is being collected by the federal government, but many Republicans believe that this tangible loss is more than compensated for by the level of economic growth that the tax cuts will surely bring.

+They believe this fairytale because 44 years ago, President Ronald Reagan unleashed “Reaganomics” the moment he signed the Economic Recovery Tax Act of 1981.
 But what these Republicans seem to forget is that, although the U.S. economy did indeed experience a boost during this time period – including a net gain of 2 million jobs per year during President Reagan’s two terms (which, incidentally, is less than the 2.6 million jobs per year under President Jimmy Carter) – it was more a combined function of the Paul Volcker-led Federal Reserve’s significant interest rate cuts and increased spending for defense and construction projects.

 They also forget that, when President Reagan became the 40th U.S. president, the economy was in recession, interest rates were 19 percent, unemployment was in the double digits, and inflation was almost 10 percent (which are all reasons why the Federal Reserve’s interest rate cuts made such a huge impact).
 Also, the top marginal income tax rate was 70 percent.